-So, whilst I started attempting to create an urban exotic garden, I threw in a few random bulbs and perennials along the way that wouldn’t have been out of place in one of Miss Jekyll’s creations.
+So, whilst I started attempting to create an urban exotic garden, I threw in a few random bulbs and perennials, like Thalictrums, along the way that wouldn’t have been out of place in one of Miss Jekyll’s creations.

-You can view the pics as a slide show but it’s probably easier to click on the first one and use the arrows to scroll through.
+Click on the first pic below and use the arrows to scroll through.

 The urban garden transformation in pictures